-- an annual review of the principal risks and uncertainties that the charity faces - the establishment of policies, systems and procedures to mitigate those risks identified in the annual review - the implementation of procedures designed to minimise or manage any potential impact on the charity should those risks materialise a digital upgrade programme to both improve efficiency and increase the security of our data.
+- an annual review of the principal risks and uncertainties that the charity faces - the establishment of policies, systems and procedures to mitigate those risks identified in the annual review and for building works on our new developments.

+• the implementation of procedures designed to minimise or manage any potential impact on the charity should those risks materialise a digital upgrade programme to both improve efficiency and increase the security of our data.